LeeSmithSBCC/Jupyter-Math-For-Nerds/Jupyter-Notebook-pdfs/README.md

 ## These are PDFs of the files in the Notebook folder.
-### Now you should not need to download the HTML files to view a Notebook
+### Now you do NOT need to install Anadonda or install nbviewer Chrome extension